Max-linear models in random environment: Bernoulli bond percolation DAGs

-Clearly, $p^1_c (V) \leq p^2_c (V)$. {Indeed, both probabilities are identical, which can be seen from the following standard argument.} Let $A = \{ 0 \leftrightarrow \ell \}$ be the event that there exists an open path from the origin to node $\ell$.
-Note that this event has strictly positive probability $P_p(0 \leftrightarrow \ell )$, also called the {\em two-point connectivity function} in \cite[Section~8.5]{Grimmett}.
+It is not difficult to see that $p^1_c (V) = p^2_c (V)$.
+Indeed, let $A = \{ 0 \leftrightarrow i \}$ be the event that there exists an open path from the origin to node $i$.
+Note that this event has strictly positive probability $P_p(0 \leftrightarrow i )$, also called the {two-point connectivity function} in \cite[Section~8.5]{Grimmett}.
 Thus